On the invariance of the string topology coproduct: Homotopy invariance of the intersection product

 Consider now the diagram

-Invariance of the intersection product will follow from the commutativity of this diagram once we have also shown that the maps $[1\x \tau_e\,\cap]$ and $[1\x \eta\,\cap]$ are isomorphisms.
-This last fact is a consequence of the homology suspension theorem for $[1\x \eta\,\cap]$, and, for $[1\x \tau_e\,\cap]$, will follow from the commutativity of (1) in the diagram and the fact that $f$ is a homology isomorphism. \footnote{Note that the map $[1\x \tau_e\,\cap]$ in the diagram is not directly a case of a Thom isomorphism (because the source of the map is not correct), and thus we cannot deduce that it is an isomorphism from the Thom isomorphism theorem.}
+Invariance of the intersection product will follow from the commutativity of this diagram once we have also shown that the map $\llbracket\taue\,\cap\rrbracket$ is an isomorphism.
+This last fact will follow from the commutativity of (1) in the diagram, and the fact that the two other maps in that triangle are more easily seen to be homology isomorphisms, one of them because $f$ is a homotopy equivalence, and the other one as a consequence of the homology suspension theorem.
+Note that the map $\llbracket\tau_e\,\cap\rrbracket$ in the diagram is not directly a case of a Thom isomorphism because the source of the map is not correct, so that we cannot deduce that it is an isomorphism from the Thom isomorphism theorem.

 We analyse the diagram step by step.
-The top triangle commutes by Proposition~\ref{prop:tub12}, and the middle triangle by Proposition~\ref{prop:tub12bis}.
+The top triangle commutes by Proposition~\ref{prop:tub12}(3), and the middle triangle by Proposition~\ref{prop:tub12bis}(3).
 The bottom square commutes by the naturality of the cap product.
 So what we need to show is that the triangles labeled (1) and (2) commute.
-To prove commutativity (1), we use the following lemma:
+To prove commutativity of (1), we use the following lemma: